Diocese of Viviers

 The Diocese of Viviers (Dioecesis Vivariensis; Diocèse de Viviers /fr/) is a Latin Church diocese of the Catholic Church in France.
 Erected in the 4th century, the diocese was restored in the Concordat of 1822, and comprises the department of Ardèche, in the Region of Rhône-Alpes.
 It is a suffragan of the Archdiocese of Lyon.
 The city of Viviers is located on the west (left) bank of the Rhône River, just south of the confluence of the River L'Escoulay and the Rhône, about 52 km. north of Orange.

 History

 Andeolus, a disciple and subdeacon of Polycarp of Smyrna (died 155), brought Christianity to the Vivarais under Emperor Septimius Severus (193–211), and was martyred in 208.
-This story is based on the hagriography of the Breverarium Lugdunensis.
+This story is based on the hagiography of the Breverarium Lugdunensis.
 Andeolus and his companions also brought Christianity to Marseille and Lyon.

 The "Old Chart" (Carta vetus), drawn up in 950 by Bishop Thomas, the most complete document concerning the primitive Church of Viviers, names five bishops who lived at Alba Augusta (modern Alba-la-Romaine): Januarius, Septimus, Maspicianus, Melanius and Avolus.
 The last was a victim of the invasion of Chrocus, rex Romanorum, the exact date of the destruction is unknown.

 In consequence of the ravages suffered by Alba Augusta, the new bishop, Promotus, transferred the see to Viviers.